go-arrower/arrower.org/docs/context/auth.md

 ## Events
-The Auth Context is emiting the following events
+The Auth Context is emitting the following events

 :::note
 TODO